ascend4/ascend4/README.md

 ASCEND is a free open-source software program for solving small to very large mathematical models.
 ASCEND can solve systems of non-linear equations, linear and nonlinear optimisation problems, and dynamic systems expressed in the form of differential/algebraic equations.

 Please see website [ascend4.org](https://ascend4.org/Main_Page) for more information.
 There is an [ASCEND Overview](https://ascend4.org/ASCEND_overview) with more information about [ASCEND capabilities](https://ascend4.org/ASCEND_capabilities).
 Alternatively, you can look at some [screenshots](https://ascend4.org/PyGTK_Screenshots) or some [example problems](https://ascend4.org/Worked_examples) solved using ASCEND.
+Then look at the [User Documentation](https://ascend4.org/Category:Documentation) and [Developer's Manual](https://ascend4.org/Developer%27s_Manual).

 We are in the process of migrating our code to Github, and updating our [MediaWiki site](https://ascend4.org/Main_Page).